eikonlab/zonta-arbre-de-noel/client/DYNAMIC_MESSAGES.md

 Each template in `messageTemplates.js` supports:

 - Custom SVG paths
-- Custom color schemes
-- Unique gradients
-- Individual styling
+- Unique styling

+Message colors are randomly assigned from the `messageColors` array, ensuring visual variety regardless of the template used.

 ## Migrating from Old System